Code of Conduct

 1. Anyone who is not a regular staff member or student of the school will be considered a visitor.

-4. Any unauthorized person on school property will be reported to the Principal or their designee.
+5. Any unauthorized person on school property will be reported to the Principal or their designee.
 Unauthorized persons will be asked to leave.
 The police may be called if the situation warrants.

 Back to top

-The district is committed to providing an orderly, respectful environment that is conducive to learning.
-To create and maintain this kind of an environment, it is necessary to regulate public conduct on school property and at school functions.
-For purposes of this section of the code, “public” shall mean all persons when on school property or attending a school function including but not limited to students, teachers, visitors and other district personnel.
+The district is committed to providing a safe, welcoming, engaging, orderly, respectful environment that is conducive to learning.
+The district invites the members of the public to join them in the educational process, competitive and artistic events and other school functions.
+In order to maintain this kind of an environment, the public must adhere to regulations of the district.
+For purposes of this section of the code, “public” will mean all persons when on school property or attending a school function including but not limited to students, teachers, visitors and other district personnel.

-Prohibited Conduct
+A. Prohibited Conduct

-1. Intentionally injure any person or threaten to do so.
+1. Intentionally injure any person or threaten to do so, or endanger the safety of themselves or others.

 2. Intentionally damage or destroy school district property or the personal property of a teacher, administrator, other district employee or any person lawfully on school property, including graffiti or arson.